anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The self is not something ready-made, but something in continuous formation through choice of action.
+Quote: Every man takes the limits of his own field of vision for the limits of the world.

-By: John Dewey
+By: Arthur Schopenhauer